inigodelportillo/ITU-Rpy/docs/index.rst

    installation
    quickstart
+   validation
    api
    faq
    license
    contact

-ITU-Rpy is mainly written in Python 3 and continuously tested with Python 3.5-3.6.
+ITU-Rpy is mainly written in Python 3 and continuously tested with Python 3.5-3.9.

-It depends on `numpy`, `scipy`, `joblib`, and `astropy`.
+ITU-Rpy has the followind dependencies: `numpy`, `scipy`, `joblib`, `pyproj`, and `astropy`.
+Installation of `basemap` and `matplotlib` is recommended to display results in a map.

 ..
 Indices and tables